Best Credit Cards for Road Trips

 2. Capital One Venture Rewards Credit Card

 With this card like the Chase Sapphire Preferred, the annual fee is a reasonable $95.
-You won’t earn cash back on hotels but there’s a workaround.
+During your first year, there's $0 introductory annual fee, then $95.
+You won't earn cash back on hotels but there's a workaround.

 Pro-tip: You can buy Visa, Mastercard, and Hotels.com gift cards at many US grocery stores.
 If you pay with your Blue Cash Preferred Card from American Express you'll earn 6% cash back.